 It’s very fair to say that when it comes to lifestyle, Portugal for singles can seem distinctly more appealing than what you may be used to back home!

-If you’re moving to Portugal at working age, or would like to do some work to stay active, you have several options.
+Even as a non-EU citizen, if you’re moving to Portugal at working age, or would like to do some work to stay active, you have several options.
 It’s certainly fair to say that those options are restricted if you can’t speak Portuguese.
 However, they’re not non-existent.

 Plenty of expats in Portugal make some money by helping to maintain and manage rental homes and by dealing with Airbnb checkins.
 For entrepreneurial types, there are always small business options in the tourism industry doing everything from walking tours to kayak trips.
 Seasonal jobs do turn up in catering, but these often disappear when the tourists thin out after the summer.